barryclark/jekyll-now/_posts/2017-03-24-sequence-labeling-on-a-structured-data.md

 What can not possibly happen is when two intervals partially overlap.
 This is because it is not an arbitrary set of intervals, but the set induced by a tree XML structure.

-And if we have a set of intervals that obeys properties 1-3 above, we can build a set of valid XML trees out of it!
+And, conversly, if we have a set of intervals that obeys properties 1-3 above, we can build a set of valid XML trees out of it!
 This is somewhat ambiguous (because if intervals have the same span, we can choose any order of tag nesting in the tree), but it is possible.
+To elaborate a bit: if in this set there are two intervals A and B that have exactly the same span, then we can build xml chunk like this: `<A><B>blah</B></A>` or like this: `<B><A>blah</A></B>` and tree construction becomes ambiguous.
+This can be solved in practice by declaring that intervals are sorted by the start offset and that order of intervals matters.

 Now we have a simple way to check if suggested annotation can be put into original XML tree as a tag or not.
 We just need to check that the new interval that this annotation is proposing does not break rules 1-3 above wrt any other interval already present in the